NGWPC/ngencerf-server/README.md

 set in `.env` (`CERF_SERVER_DATABASE_HOST`, `CERF_SERVER_DATABASE_USER`, and so on; see `settings.py`).
 A local Postgres without TLS needs `CERF_SERVER_DATABASE_SSLMODE=disable`.

-Postgres is required (the database engine is fixed in `settings.py`), but no particular release and no
-extensions: any recent version works.
+Postgres is the supported and tested database, with no particular release and no extensions required: any recent version works.
+The engine is set in `settings.py` (`DATABASES`) and could be switched to another Django backend such as SQLite, which is untested.
 Everything the server needs from Postgres is listed in [Readme_supporting_services.md](Readme_supporting_services.md).